 This table lets you filter on different intersections to compare your domain against competitor domains.

-For example, you can filter on missing keywords, which tells you exactly which keywords your competitors are ranking for, but your site isn’t.
+For example, you can filter on missing keywords, which tells you exactly which keywords your selected competitors are ranking for, but your site isn’t.

 5. Keyword Magic Tool

-The first step is to submit a seed keyword, a keyword that you want to analyze further.
+The first step is to submit a seed keyword; a keyword that you want to analyze further.
 In this example, we’re using the key phrase “meta description tag”.

 Or you can change it to exact match, which will show a list of key phrases with the exact same words as in the seed keyword, and also in the same order.
 This is particularly helpful when searching for less competitive longtail keywords.